 The Khaled bin Sultan Living Oceans Foundation hosts numerous events each year to engage and educate the public about marine conservation issues.
 These range from scientific presentations to photography exhibitions and film premieres.

 Most of our live events are open to the public.
-We hold events in many countries where we work and near our headquarters in the greater Washington DC area.
+We hold public events in countries where we conduct scientific research, but we also hold many events near our headquarters in the Washington DC area.

 Select Past Events:

 Last year we celebrated Earth Day with the Key School located in Annapolis, Maryland.
 Each year, the Key School celebrates this student-designed and coordinated event.
 The celebration centers around a theme chosen by the students.
 In 2018, they chose to focus on the importance and conservation of coral reef ecosystems as part of the International Year of the Reef (IYOR).
 Throughout the day, students learned about coral reefs by attending lectures and participating in hands-on STEAM activities led by KSLOF staff.
 These activities were designed to encourage environmental awareness and appreciation of coral reefs.
 The celebration closed with students identifying various ways to make a difference in protecting the environment.

 Natural History on the Big Screen

 Earth Day Premiere of An Ocean Mystery: The Missing Catch

 Our award-winning film, An Ocean Mystery: The Missing Catch premiered at the Smithsonian National Museum of Natural History on Earth Day.
 The film follows renowned fisheries scientist Dr. Daniel Pauly and his team of international experts as they piece together evidence to discover the true quantity of fish we have caught, and just how close we are to running out of this precious resource.
 The film screening was followed by a discussion with experts featured in the film, Dr. Daniel Pauly and Dr. Stephen Box, as well as the filmmaker Alison Barrat of the Living Oceans Foundation.
 T